The Ultimate Aeonium Winter Care Guide

 Aphid, greenfly and blackfly

-These small, soft bugs can be a real nuicanse to get rid of.
+These small, soft bugs can be a real nuisance to get rid of.
 One day you think you got rid of them all and the next it's like you never touched them!
 To get rid of them, we suggest a weekly or fortnightly douse of soapy water and a wipe with a fine brush.

 Vine weevil grubs

-These worm-like creatures are the baby versions of the summer pest.
 These are silent killers as they only attack the roots and stem until it is too late.
 To prevent vine weevils, we suggest you repot your plants in late summer-early autumn, giving the lower stem and roots an inspection.
 This clears any eggs and grubs before they can do real damage.

 Protecting from cold temperatures

-Elevating plants onto benches or shelves in a greenhouse can offer extra protection, as temperatures are usually warmer above ground level.
-In colder regions, insulate the greenhouse with horticultural bubble wrap, and consider installing heaters to ward off extreme cold.
+In colder regions, insulate the greenhouse with horticultural bubble wrap, and consider using heaters to ward off extreme cold.

 Cuttings